return to Natural Dog Health Remedies

 Excessive fluid loss can be caused by a number of health problems, such as:

-Treatment for Dog Dehydration
+Treatment for Dogs Suffering from Dehydration

 Veterinary treatment for dog dehydration is to replenish the body's fluid supply by giving the dog large amounts of fluids, either subcutaneously (under the skin) or intravenously.